Independence River Wild Forest

 Two lean-tos are also located in the area.
 The one on Panther Pond is approximately a mile from Panther Pond Trailhead, at the end of Smiths Road.
 The other is located on Pine Lake, approximately 1.5 miles from the trailhead off Partridgeville Road.

-Two lean-tos are also located along the Red Horse Trail in the nearby Five Ponds Wilderness: Trout Pond Lean-to and Salmon Lake Lean-to.
-The Red Horse Trailhead is located on the north shore of Stillwater Reservoir (Burnt Lake) and is accessible from the water only.
+A Lean-to is also located on Trout Pond, accessible from the Red Horse Trail in the nearby Five Ponds Wilderness.
+The Red Horse Trailhead is located on the north shore of Stillwater Reservoir (Big Burnt Lake) and is accessible from the water only.

 General information on fishing includes fishing tips with links to seasons, rules & regulations.